In Medellin, Atletico Nacional Stirs Passion Among Soccer Fans Around Pablo Escobar

 By Kevin Dimetres

 The modern mystique of Medellin’s Atletico Nacional Futbol Club lies in its controversial past; Nacional was the one-time play toy of Colombian cocaine kingpin Pablo Escobar.

-The height of Atletico Nacional’s success in the 1980’s– which included a Copa Cup victory in 1989– coincided with rise of the Medellin Cartel and Escobar’s bloody ascent to the top of most wanted lists across the globe.
+The height of Atletico Nacional’s success in the 1980’s– which included a Copa Cup victory in 1989– coincided with the rise of the Medellin Cartel and Escobar’s bloody ascent to the top of most-wanted lists across the globe.

 Nacional experienced a pop culture rebirth with the international release of “Two Escobar’s”, a documentary detailing the controversial rise of Colombian narco-soccer.

 The film displays spellbinding images of the vibrant and vivacious Nacional fans engrossed in a surreal soccer experience, unlike any sporting event I had witnessed back in the States.

 A pregame meal of barbequed corn and guarapo, a deliciously refreshing sugar cane drink sold on the streets of Medellin, put me at ease before a polemical excursion prior to the game- the unsettling pilgrimage to the grave of Pablo Escobar.

 Located near the outskirts of Medellin in Itagui’s scenic Cemetario Jardins Montesacro, Escobar’s grave has evolved into something of a cultural mecca.

 The idolization of the former billionaire don of the Medellin Cartel manifests itself as a Robin Hood type of heroic vigilante, while detractors dismiss his proclivity for domestic terrorism and Machiavellian tactics as the sinister conduct of a bombastic thug.
 He remains a polarizing figure for both locals and travelers nearly a generation after his death.